arend-lang/site/src/documentation/tutorial/PartII/hom-levels.md

 {%ard%}\Set{%endard%}.

 The computation of homotopy levels of types is in many respects similar to the computation of predicative levels.
-There are two important distinctions of homotopy levels.
+However, there are two important distinctions of homotopy levels.
 Firstly, the level of {%ard%}\Pi{%endard%} is equal to the level of its codomain: if {%ard%}A : \Type n m{%endard%} and {%ard%}B : A -> \Type n' m'{%endard%}, then
 {%ard%}(\Pi (x : A) -> B x) : \Type (\max n n') m'{%endard%}.
 Secondly, if {%ard%}A : \\(n+1)-Type{%endard%},
 then {%ard%}a=a' : \n-Type{%endard%} for all {%ard%}a a' : A{%endard%}.